 *Police should be contacted if the student injured another student or faculty member, if the employee who is initiating physical restraint or seclusion feels their immediate presence is warranted, and/or if the student’s actions have caused sufficient damage to school property.

-.

 Appendix A

 DRUG AND ALCOHOL POLICY

-It is the intention of the school to create an alcohol and chemically free environment for the entire student body.
+It is the intention of the school to create an alcohol and chemical free environment for the entire student body.
 The purpose of this policy is to provide a message to the students and to the community that the use, possession, distribution or being under the influence of illegal drugs by students at Sacred Heart School will not be tolerated.
 This policy is binding upon all students at all times during the school year, i.e., from the first day of fall practice to the last day of school.
 It is cumulative in that it carries over from one year to the next.
 The school administration will have discretion with regard to the application of this policy.
 "School related" shall be defined as "during the hours of the school day and/or during school-sponsored activities”.
 This includes transportation to and from events.
 No record of the incident shall appear on the student's permanent school record.

 NON-SCHOOL ABUSE If evidence of a student's use of drugs, alcohol, or tobacco in a non-school setting comes to the attention of the Administration or staff of Sacred Heart School, the parents of that student will be notified out of a sense of pastoral concern.
 If the student is not involved in any Extra-Curricular activity at Sacred Heart School, the school’s responsibility stops with notification of the student’s parents.